-The Technical Committee may (high probability) make water from the aquifer water reserve available for use for use during a Stage 2 drought.
+The Technical Committee may (high probability) make water from the boreholes and drought management water available for use during a Stage 2 drought.
 Such action could reduce the severity of Stage 2 restrictions, or it could be used to delay or eliminate a water crisis response.